How to Pack a Backpack for a Hike

 • Layering: Ensure items are layered in a way that makes them easy to grab without unpacking your entire backpack.

-Lightweight & spacious the perfect backpack for your next adventure!
+perfect backpack for your next adventure!

 7. Utilize External Pockets and Straps